hyperads/api/docs/_adserving.md

 #### Ad

 * `ad.type` – Response type for an ad.
 This setting defines the Ad object structure.
 The available parameter values are the following: `native`, `html`, `video`.
+Value depends on your placement's type:

 `native`